Floating Point

 IEEE Floating Point

-For normalized value, the significand is \(1\le M < 2\) and multiplied by a power of two with a much larger range.
+For normalized values, the significand is \(1\le M < 2\) and multiplied by a power of two with a much larger range.

-The normalized numbers cover most of the range for floating point values; the denormalized handle the close-to-zero range.
+The normalized numbers cover most of the range for floating point values; the denormalized handle the very-close-to-zero values (and zero itself).

 IEEE Floating Point